jontywigster/hyper-v_sensie_build/README.md

 If the cache already contains the converted VHDX, this is used so there's no download or conversion.

-If a newer version of the OS is available, the image is downloaded, converted and renamed, and this newly-converted VHDX is then used, inluding for any subsequent build.
+If a newer version of the OS is available, the image is downloaded, converted and renamed, and this newly-converted VHDX is then used, including for any subsequent build.

 For Windows, the same Node-Red logic is used to check for a newer version but, instead of downloading from Microsoft, my NAS is woken and a Windows ISO is downloaded from it.
 This is then converted to a VHDX and the same caching logic applies.